If you need help using any of our libraries or services, please Ask a Librarian.

 Zoom Text (screen enlargement)

-Available in the Research Services Department.
+Available in the Computer Commons lab.

 Adjustable carrels

-Carrels in the Research Services and Computer Commons labs have been adjusted to accommodate taller electric wheelchairs.
+Selected carrels throughout Mitchell Memorial Library have been adjusted to accommodate taller electric wheelchairs.
 There is also an adjustable desk inside the ELI/Giles classrooms.

 Scanners